 Choosing the best video editing laptop takes a bit of work.
 It’s just not about getting the highest specced or the most expensive laptop on the market.
 More importantly, you’ll need portability, power, the ideal graphics card, and an excellent display that boasts high resolution and delivers great color accuracy.
 You'll also need to ensure compatibility with any video converter software and DVD burning software you use.

 Whether you’re looking to get some editing done while being mobile or needing to do screen recording, we’re here to help you find the perfect device.
 Using our tech expertise, we rounded up the best laptop (or workstation) for editing and put together a guide.
-We’ll dive into all the best video editing laptops, both in high definition and Ultra HD (4K) resoutions, for all budgets.
+We’ll dive into all the best video editing laptops, both in high definition and Ultra HD (4K) resolutions, for all budgets.
+But every one has the capabilities of running the most demanding video editors.

 Even better, we’ve included our exclusive price comparison tool, so you can get your choice of the best video editing laptops at the best price available.
 Bear in mind that prices and configurations change all the time.
 So if you see any discrepancy, feel free to get in touch with us.